 The U.S. Department of Education offers a variety of federal grants to students attending four-year colleges or universities, community colleges, and career schools.

 The Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded based on financial need.
 It does not have to be repaid.
 It is federally funded and administered by Student Financial Services.
 FSEOGs are awarded to students who demonstrate the greatest financial need, and preference is given to students who are eligible for the Federal Pell Grant.
 Annual FSEOG awards range from $200 to $4,000 a year.
+Students who have already earned a bachelor's degree are NOT eligible for SEOG assistance.

 The Teacher Education Assistance for College and Higher Education (TEACH) Grants provides grants of up to $4,000 a year to students who are completing or plan to complete course work needed to begin a career in teaching.
 Learn more about this grant.